khampf/g13/README.md

 action    | set action for zone, see [Actions]
 bounds    | set boundaries for zone, *args* are X1, Y1, X2, Y2, where X1/Y1 are top left corner, X2/Y2 are bottom right corner

-Default created zones are LEFT, RIGHT, UP and DOWN.
+Default created zones are STICK_LEFT, STICK_RIGHT, STICK_UP, STICK_DOWN, STICK_PAGEUP and STICK_PAGEDOWN.

 Zone boundary coordinates are based on a floating point value from 0.0 (top/left) to 1.0 (bottom/right).
 When the stick enters the boundary area, the zone's action ***down*** activity will be fired.
 On exiting the boundary, the